What is Periodontal Disease and What Causes It?

 Undergoing periodontal treatment is one of the best ways to keep dental issues at bay.
 The process of removing plaque alone is enough to protect your teeth from trapping more of this tartar causing substance.
 Removing infectious bacteria also helps to get rid of disease-causing agents from your mouth.
 Periodontal therapy comes in many forms, but the main objective for undergoing such treatment process is to restore the diseased tissues and improve gum health.
 It is also important to understand that a diseased gum can infect the neighboring gums and spread to the underlying bone structure.
 Restoring an infected gum to full health is the only way to eliminate other complications and considering that severe periodontal problems often lead to tooth loss or extraction.

-Deep cleaning or scaling is a very good technique for controlling gum infections as it intensively removes plaque and calculus formation from the gum line and the surrounding areas.
-With the help of specialized tools like ultrasonic scalpers, the gum tissue can quickly heal itself even beneath the gum line.
+perio therapy or scaling is a very good technique for controlling gum infections as it intensively removes plaque and calculus formation from the gum line and the surrounding areas.
+With the help of specialized tools like ultrasonic scalers, the gum tissue can quickly heal itself even beneath the gum line.
 Gum grafting is a good way of replacing areas where gum tissue has eroded.
 It targets cleansing of the gum base so that the root would be sufficiently protected against decay.
 The process involves replanting healthy gum tissue to an infected area, so it facilitates complete healing of the diseased gum tissue.
-This can also be accomplished through a donor tissue cultivated in the dental laboratory.
+This procedure is done by a periodontist who specializes in this procedure if needed.

 The Steps to an Effective Periodontal Therapy